clbartolome/watches-eshop/README.md

 # watches-eshop

-Databases are created manually to simplify argocd deployment and configuration (will be managed by ArgoCD and Helm charts).
+Databases are created manually to simplify argocd deployment and configuration (will be managed by ArgoCD).

 ```sh
 # Create Namespaces